Senate Bill No. 40

 removal for any reason of any member of the board, the vacancy

 shall be filled in the same manner as the original appointment and

 the successor shall serve for the unexpired term.

 (e) The initial terms for all members shall be on the first

-day of July, one thousand nine hundred ninety-six.
+day of July, one thousand nine hundred ninety-seven.

-office and no member shall be disqualified from holding public
+and no member shall be disqualified from holding public office by